JabRef/jabref/README.md

 Try to doubleclick the `jar` file or execute the follwing command:
      `java -jar <path to jar>`

-If you run JabRef under Java 1.5, you can add the option `-Dswing.aatext=true` before the `-jar` option, to activate antialiased text throughout the application.

 ## Documentation

 JabRef comes with an online help function, accessed by pressing F1 or